Overview and Guidelines: 2013-2016

 What are the project reporting requirements and what is the project reporting schedule?

 In all cases, grant payments will be made directly to public library systems and the system will be entirely responsible for budgets, appropriate use of funds, and all reporting requirements.

 - A Final Narrative Report and a Final Expenditure Form (FS-10F) are required at the end of each project fiscal year.
+In addition, a brief summary of activities and outcomes covering the entire three-year grant is due at the end of the final fiscal year.
 These are completed in the online system.
 The FS-10F is to be printed from the online system, signed and mailed to the State Library as detailed above.
 After submission and approval of the Final Report, the final 10% payment will be released pending availability of funds through the New York State budget.
 The Final Reports will be due: